shoppingflux/php-sdk/docs/manual/resources/order.md

 ## Retrieve orders

-To retrieve order you can use those methods :
+To retrieve orders, you can use these methods :

 - `getAll()` : will retrieve all orders
 - `getPages()` : will retrieve all pages of orders
 - `getPage()` : will retrieve one page of orders

 You can pass pagination and search criteria to `getPage` and `getPages` methods.
-`getAll` only accept filters as it handle pagination automatically.
+`getAll` only accepts filters as it handles pagination automatically.

 Here are the available criteria at your disposal :

 - `page` : the page to retrieve or start from
-- `limit` : the number of item per page you want to retrieve (up to a maximum define by the API)
+- `limit` : the number of items per page you want to retrieve (up to a maximum defined by the API)
-- `filters` : an array of filters to filter orders by certain attributes
+- `filters` : an array of filters to filter the orders by certain attributes
-    - `status` : filter order by their status, multiple status are allowed.
+    - `status` : filter orders by their status, multiple status are allowed.
 Status available are : created, waiting_store_acceptance, refused, waiting_shipment, shipped, cancelled, refunded, partially_refunded, partially_shipped
-    - `acknowledgment`: filter orders by their acknowledgment status allow values are `acknowledged` or `unacknowledged`
+    - `acknowledgment`: filters orders by their acknowledgment status.
+Allowed values are `acknowledged` or `unacknowledged`
-    - `channel` : filter orders by the requested channel id
+    - `channel` : filters orders by the requested channel id
-    - `tag` : retrieve orders linked to the requested tag
+    - `tag` : retrieves orders linked to the requested tag
-    - `since`: filter orders created since the given date time
+    - `since`: filters orders created since the given date time
-    - `until`: filter orders created until the given date time
+    - `until`: filters orders created until the given date time

 Examples :